college_C2 (1)

 Most dining halls have their own web page on their college website.
 This page will usually give you a good sense of the dining hall’s vegan offerings.
 If the page makes no mention of vegan foods, that’s a definite red flag.

 Hopefully, during your college search, you will have the chance to tour the campuses of the schools that most interest you.
-If so, definitely use this opportunity to visit the dining halls so you can see what they serve on a typical day.
+If so, definitely use this opportunity to visit the dining halls to see what they serve on a typical day.
 If you can purchase a meal during your visit, definitely do so.
-The quality of college dining halls varies dramatically from one school to the next, especially where vegan options are concerned.
+Dining hall quality varies dramatically from one school to the next, especially where vegan options are concerned.

 Some dining halls are a vegan paradise.
 The best such facilities often have “vegan stations” where every item is vegan.
 Often they’ll vary cuisines at these stations each day, so there’s no chance you’ll grow bored with the food.